nkosanamolefe/excel/HealthMax/README.md

 3. **Market Share**: HealthMax holds a 22% market share in the South region, with Starbust having its largest market share in the same region.

 #### **Year-over-Year Growth**
-HealthMax achieved a 4% growth in 2020 which was contributed by growth decline by top 4 tops brands in 2019
+In 2020, HealthMax realized a notable 4% growth, reversing the decline experienced by top four competitors brands in 2019.
+This upward trajectory was largely driven by the outstanding performance of Shinez, one of HealthMax's two flagship brands, which achieved an impressive 7.7% growth.
+This significant increase had a profound impact on HealthMax's overall performance, effectively turning around a -5% decline in 2019.
 #### **Moving Annual Total (MAT)**
 #### **Market Share**
 HealthMax owns Shinez and Starbus, out of 25 brands on the market.